kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

     // checkpoint-owned process state, including labels, annotations, mounts,
     // devices, Linux resources, logging, and security constraints, and must
-    // fail settings incompatible with the checkpoint. repeated ContainerConfig container_configs = 5;
+    // fail settings incompatible with the checkpoint.
+    //
+    // These configurations, together with `config`, are authoritative for every
+    // security-relevant setting (security context, capabilities, SELinux label,
+    // seccomp and AppArmor profiles, no_new_privs, user and group IDs,
+    // namespaces, mounts, devices).
+The runtime must not take any of these from
+    // the checkpoint data; if the checkpoint data conflicts with them, the
+    // runtime either applies the value from these configurations or fails the
+    // restore.
+See Checkpoint archive integrity.
+    repeated ContainerConfig container_configs = 5;
+    // Digest recorded in PodCheckpoint.status.checkpointDigest when the
+    // checkpoint was taken.
+If set, the runtime must recompute the digest of
+    // the data under `checkpoint_path` and fail the restore if it does not
+    // match, before restoring any process state.
+Empty when the checkpoint has
+    // no recorded digest (alpha only).
+    string expected_checkpoint_digest = 6;
 }

 message RestoredContainer {